 Site name Product Manufacturer Country

 Port Talbot Hot rolled coil Tata Steel UK

 Llanwern Cold rolled coil Tata Steel UK

 Shotton Hot dip galvanised coil Tata Steel UK

+Shotton Pre-finished coil Tata Steel UK

-Shotton & Dubai Floor deck Tata Steel UK & UAE
+Shotton Floor deck Tata Steel UK

 The process of steel coil manufacture at Tata Steel begins with sinter being produced from iron ore and limestone, and together with coke from coal, reduced in a blast furnace to produce iron.
 Steel scrap is added to the liquid iron and oxygen is blown through the mixture to convert it into liquid steel in the basic oxygen furnace.
 The liquid steel is continuously cast into discrete slabs, which are subsequently reheated and rolled in a hot strip mill to produce steel coil.
 The hot rolled coils are transported by rail, from Port Talbot to Llanwern where they are pickled and cold rolled.
-Following, cold rolling the coil is transported by train to Shotton where the strip is galvanised.
+Following, cold rolling the coil is transported by train to Shotton where it is galvanised and coated.